scherkao31/timing_is_everything/index.md

 | November   | -663.190941    |  0.037936     |
 | December   |  6810.117530   |  0.051232     |

 Key Observations:

-Movies released in May, June, July, September, November, and December generally have a higher number of votes compared to those released in other months, suggesting greater popularity.
+- Movies released in May, June, July, September, November, and December tend to attract a higher number of votes, indicating greater popularity.

-The highest increase in ratings is observed for movies released in September and December.
+- The most significant increase in ratings is observed for movies released in September and December.

-Movies released in January, February, March, and October show a decrease in both votes and ratings, indicating lesser popularity and lower critical reception on average.
+- Conversely, movies released in January, February, March, and October show a decline in both votes and ratings, suggesting lower popularity and reduced critical reception on average.

-This analysis provides insights into how the timing of a movie's release can impact its success and popularity.
+Overall, this analysis sheds light on how the timing of a movie's release can significantly influence its success and popularity.

-Based on the provided Average Treatment Effect (ATE) data for votes and ratings across various genres (Drama, Comedy, Thriller, Action, Romance Film), let's draw conclusions for each genre:
+Based on the ATE data for votes and ratings across genres (Drama, Comedy, Thriller, Action, Romance Film), the key findings are:

-#### Drama Genre
+**Drama Genre:**

-Positive ATE in votes for April, September, November, and December, suggesting these months favor drama movies in terms of popularity.
+- Positive ATE in votes for April, September, November, and December, indicating higher popularity.

-Negative ATE in votes for May and June, indicating lesser popularity.
+- Negative ATE in votes for May and June, suggesting lower popularity.

-Ratings show a general increase, particularly in September and December.
+- Ratings show a general increase, especially in September and December.

-These Observations are consistent with the Observations from Correlation heatmaps

-#### Comedy Genre
+**Comedy Genre:**

-A mixed pattern in ATE for votes, with significant increases in April and December, and decreases in other months like May and July.
+- Mixed ATE pattern for votes, with significant increases in April and December, and decreases in months like May and July.

-Ratings peak in December but show declines in other months such as April and May.
+- Ratings peak in December but decline in other months such as April and May.

-#### Thriller Genre
+**Thriller Genre:**

-A varied ATE for votes, with significant negatives in January, March, and October, but positives in June, September, and December.
+- Varied ATE for votes, with negatives in January, March, and October, and positives in June, September, and December.

-Ratings are highest in December, with notable declines in February and July.
+- Ratings are highest in December, with notable declines in February and July.

-These Observations are consistent with the Observations from Correlation heatmaps

-#### Action Genre
+**Action Genre:**

-ATE for votes shows a negative trend in the early part of the year and a positive trend towards the end, especially in June and September.
+- Negative ATE trend in votes early in the year and a positive trend towards the end, especially in June and September.

-Ratings fluctuate, with the highest increase in December and significant drops in February and July.
+- Ratings fluctuate, with the highest increase in December and significant drops in February and July.

-#### Romance Film Genre
+**Romance Film Genre:**

-ATE for votes indicates lesser popularity for most of the year, except for a few months like April and May.
+- ATE for votes indicates lesser popularity for most months, except for April and May.
-Ratings are generally low with a few exceptions, such as an increase in March and December.
+- Ratings are generally low with exceptions, such as an increase in March and December.

 ### General Conclusions:

-Seasonality: Each genre exhibits distinct seasonal patterns in both popularity (votes) and critical reception (ratings).
+- Seasonality: Each genre exhibits distinct seasonal patterns in both popularity (votes) and critical reception (ratings).

-Popularity Peaks: Genres like Drama and Comedy seem to fare better in votes towards the latter part of the year.
+- Popularity Peaks: Genres like Drama and Comedy fare better in votes towards the latter part of the year.
-Ratings Variability: Ratings fluctuate significantly across months and genres, with some genres like Thriller and Action experiencing their highest ratings towards the end of the year.
+- Ratings Variability: Ratings fluctuate significantly across months and genres, with some genres experiencing their highest ratings towards the end of the year.

-Strategic Release Timing: These insights suggest that strategic timing for movie releases can be crucial and should be tailored according to the genre to maximize success and reception.
+- Strategic Release Timing: Insights suggest that strategic timing for movie releases, tailored to the genre, can be crucial for maximizing success and reception.

 ##### Exploring the Box Office Data
 Now check the percentage of missing data in the 'box_office' column for each year to see if earlier stages had less documentation of box office revenues, which is true to an extent since missing data is still high for later years